dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

 The `get` accessor returns the current position of the video as its playing.
-The `set` accessor responds to user manipulation of the position bar by moving the video position forwards or backwards.
+The `set` accessor responds to user manipulation of the positioning bar by moving the video position forwards or backwards.

 > [!NOTE]
 > The property-changed event handler for the `Position` bindable property calls a method named `SetTimeToEnd`, which is described in [Calculating time to end](#calculating-time-to-end).

-On Android and iOS the property that obtains the current position only has a `get` accessor.
+On Android, iOS and Mac Catalyst, the property that obtains the current position only has a `get` accessor.
 Instead, a `Seek` method is available to set the position.
 This seems to be a more sensible approach than using a single `Position` property, which has an inherent problem.
 As a video plays, a `Position` property must be continually updated to reflect the new position.
 But you don't want most changes of the `Position` property to cause the video player to move to a new position in the video.
 If that happens, the video player would respond by seeking to the last value of the `Position` property, and the video wouldn't advance.

 Despite the difficulties of implementing a `Position` property with `get` and `set` accessors, this approach is used because it can utilize data binding.
 The `Position` property of the `Video` control can be bound to a `Slider` that's used both to display the position and to seek a new position.
-However, several precautions are necessary when implementing the `Position` property to avoid feedback loops.
+However, several precautions are necessary when implementing the `Position` property, to avoid feedback loops.

 ##### Android

 On Android, the `VideoView.CurrentPosition` property indicates the current position of the video.
-The `MauiVideoPlayer` class sets the `Position` property in the `UpdateStatus` method at the sam time as it sets the `Duration` property:
+The `MauiVideoPlayer` class sets the `Position` property in the `UpdateStatus` method at the same time as it sets the `Duration` property:

 ```csharp
 using Android.Content;